Kazuya Tatekabe: Final years and death

 In 2009, Tatekabe was diagnosed with gastric cancer and had to have his entire stomach removed.
-During his medical treatment, he was determined to complete his role as Tonzura in the Yatterman series.
-Before the cancer diagnosis, he never got a serious illness and therefore, had never been hospitalized.
+During his medical treatment, he was determined to complete his role as Tonzura in the Yatterman series, as before the cancer diagnosis, he never got a serious illness, therefore having never been hospitalized.

-Tatekabe died on June 18, 2015, in Tokyo from acute respiratory failure at 1:49pm.
-He was 80 years old.
+Tatekabe died from acute respiratory failure in Tokyo on June 18, 2015, at 80 years old.
 He was single all his life, and was said to have been attended by his relatives and staff at his agency during his final moments.
-After undergoing gastrectomy in 2009, he didn't suffer from a recurrence of cancer, but his health declined until his final years, and he died of senility.
-His final voice acting role was of Max Tennyson in the Japanese dubbed version of Ben 10.
-A memorial caption was shown at the beginning of the Doraemon anime series episode that broadcast on June 19, 2015.
+After undergoing gastrectomy in 2009, he did not suffer from a recurrence of cancer, but his health declined until his final years, and he died of senility, with his final voice acting role being Max Tennyson in the Japanese version of Ben 10.